QuyNguyenn/hello-world/README.md

 Hello,

-I am from another plane.
+I am from another planet.
 Where I live is deep and dark.
-My mission is complete the road in the human form.
+My mission is to complete the road in the human form.
 It must be colorful, lovely, and successful.